Craco Society organized an inaugural trip to

 The restoration work was completed only three

 days before the Feast.
-The most visible changes
+The most visible

-bare brick wall behind the statue and the
+the bare brick wall behind the statue and the

 saint’s turquoise cape.
 Extensive research of

 San Vincenzo in Craco was done in order to match

 fabrics and colors.
 The statue of San